 The first step was development of the districtwide Comprehensive Master Plan, setting the strategic direction for the district.
-After conducting an extensive Discovery Phase, where national, state, regional, and local data and trends were analyzed and listening sessions were held with nearly 700 internal and external stakeholders, the Planning & Organizational Effectiveness (POE) Committee, a districtwide participatory governance group, met with the Chancellor's Cabinet to draft districtwide Strategic Directions (informed by data, trends, and listening session themes).
-These Strategic Directions were then reviewed and endorsed by the Board Institutional Effectiveness Committee, and District Council, and then presented to the Board of Trustees for their consideration and adoption.
-These Strategic Directions were then used by the colleges as the guiding framework for their Educational Master Plans, and by District Services and Operations to inform their goals and objectives in support of the colleges and district operations.
+After conducting an extensive Discovery Phase, where national, state, regional, and local data and trends were analyzed and listening sessions were held with nearly 700 internal and external stakeholders, the Planning & Organizational Effectiveness (POE) Committee, a districtwide participatory governance group, met with the Chancellor's Cabinet to draft districtwide Strategic Directions.
+These Strategic Directions were then reviewed and endorsed by the Board Institutional Effectiveness Committee and the District Council, and finally, presented to the Board of Trustees for its consideration and adoption.
+Once adopted, the Strategic Directions were used by the two colleges as the guiding framework for their Educational Master Plans, and by District Services and Operations to inform their goals and objectives in support of the colleges and district operations.